 This entire island was declared a national park in 1971, which is protected by Tasmania Parks and Wildlife Service.

-As a result there is a whole range of incredible native wildlife on the island, such as wombats and Tasmanian devils, and stunning natural landscapes like the Painted Cliffs.
+As a result there is a whole range of incredible native wildlife on the island, such as wombats and Tasmanian devils, and stunning natural landscapes like the sweeping bays, rugged cliffs, and sandy beaches.

 There is only one town on the island called Darlington.
 I actually wouldn’t even call it a town as there are no services; only the old convict probation station and historic buildings.